technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 // variadic <0.42, 42.0, (), 0.0>
 ```

-The second method is `project`, again used to map a Variadic Value into another Variadic Value while retaining the ability to modify the current element:
+A method that does not exist in the `RandomAccessCollection` protocol and is unique to Variadic values is `project`.
+This method is again used to map a Variadic Value into another Variadic Value, but it allows the current element to be modified:

 ```swift
 extension VariadicType {